 In 2011, I left private practice to become a freelance writer & web designer.
-It wasn’t easy.
-I love helping people and cherish the relationships with peers & colleagues, but clinical practice wasn’t the right path for me.
+It wasn’t an easy path, but I wouldn’t change a thing.
+I loved providing great care to my patients and cherish the professional relationships with peers & colleagues, but clinical practice wasn’t the right path for me.
 So I took matters into my own hands.

-I began writing again, taught myself how to build websites, and landed a job as a health technology writer with Wirecutter.com.
-Before it was acquired by the New York Times, I learned a lot about contributing to a digital team & growing a business online.
+I started writing again, taught myself how to build websites, and landed a job as a health technology writer with Wirecutter.com.
+Before it was acquired by the New York Times, I gained invaluable experience contributing to a digital team & growing a business online.

-A few years later, I helped Athletics Canada & health-tech company Polar with their communication and online efforts.
-Working at the 2016 Rio Olympics & playing a pivotal role at each of these organizations, I managed online campaigns that generated real-world revenue & results.
+A few years later, I helped Athletics Canada & health-tech company Polar with their communications and online marketing efforts.
+Working at the 2016 Rio Olympics & playing a pivotal role at each of these organizations, I managed SEO and paid advertising campaigns that generated revenue & delivered results.

 In the summer of 2019, a podiatry school classmate reached out.
-He wanted to build an online presence that would grow his brick & mortar clinic and asked for my help.
-It opened my mind to something I hadn’t considered before—partnering with my podiatry peers and colleagues to help them grow their practices.
+He wanted to improve his website, Google Ads and online presence so that it could help grow his clinic and asked for my help.
+It opened my mind to something I hadn’t considered before—partnering with my podiatry peers and colleagues.

 I have a rare combination of online skills, podiatry knowledge, clinical experience to help you build (and grow) your podiatry practice—the smart way.

 I invite you to sign up for the newsletter.